 Why does the menopause affect your heart?

-During and after the menopause, a woman’s body will produce less oestrogen than it used to.
-This increases the risk of developing coronary heart disease, or a circulatory condition such as stroke, because the heart and blood vessels are less protected.
+During and after the menopause, a woman’s body gradually produces less oestrogen than it used to.
+This increases the risk of the coronary arteries narrowing whereas it previously protected the lining of the artery walls reducing the build-up of plaque.
+This increases your risk of developing coronary heart disease, or a circulatory condition such as stroke.

-Women going through the menopause can suffer from unpleasant symptoms, such as hot flushes, night sweats, mood swings and bladder symptoms.
+Women going through the menopause can suffer from unpleasant symptoms, such as hot flushes, night sweats and mood swings.
 If you experience these, you may be prescribed hormone replacement therapy (HRT) to help relieve the symptoms.

-HRT can be very effective for relieving symptoms of the menopause.
-But some women avoid taking it because they worry that it may increase their risk of certain health conditions, including heart and circulatory diseases.
+HRT can be very effective for relieving some symptoms of the menopause.
+But some women avoid taking it because they worry that it may increase their risk of certain health conditions such as blood clots.

-Recent evidence shows that menopausal women taking HRT have no higher risk of dying from heart disease or a stroke than women who don’t take HRT.
+Recent evidence shows that menopausal women taking HRT have no higher risk of dying from a heart attack than women who don’t take HRT.

 Early menopause and the heart

-If you have early menopause (before the age of 40) you are at higher risk of premature heart and circulatory disease, so treatment is very important.
+If you have early menopause (before the age of 40) you are at higher risk of premature coronary heart disease, so treatment is very important.
 Common treatments include HRT and the combined contraceptive pill - you can speak to your GP about whether these are suitable for you.

-Some women who are going through the menopause may be more aware of their heart beating (palpitations).
-If you experience this, see your GP.
+Some women who are going through the menopause may be more aware of their heart beating, or might feel as though their heart is racing.
+These are called palpitations.
+If you experience them, see your GP.
 For most women the palpitations are harmless and don’t mean anything is wrong with the heart, but your GP may wish to give you a check-up to be sure.

 Help and information